 Coffee Is Still Grown On Java

 94% of Indonesian coffee production is made up of over 2 million smallholders.
-Smallholdings are small farms which usually support a small group of people or family.
+Smallholdings are small farms that usually support a small group of people or families.

 While it’s great that coffee farms are largely owned by individual people and not companies, unfortunately, these farmers still do not receive a very good rate for their produce.
 Although fair trade organizations are trying to improve that.

 As coffee farms are owned by individuals; coffee production is what supports millions of families across Java and Indonesia.
 It is a crucial part of their economy.

 In the 1880s; a coffee plant disease, known as coffee leaf rust, wiped out huge amounts of the Arabica coffee plants (also known as Arabian coffee) in Java and across Indonesia.

 Because tougher types of coffee, such as Liberica and Robusta, were able to survive coffee rust they largely took the place of Arabica beans across Java and Indonesia.

 Liberica and Robusta are considered to be lesser quality coffee beans than Arabica.
 They are hardier plants, easier to grow, but don’t taste as good as Arabica.